27th June, 2023

 ACoP - Approved Code of Practice

-Most health and safety regulations are accompanied by an approved code of practice produced by the HSE giving practical advice on how to comply with the law.
-Approved codes of practice have a special legal status.
+Most health and safety regulations also have an approved code of practice produced by the HSE.
+ACoPs give practical advice on how to comply with the law and have a special legal status.

 CAR - Control of Asbestos Regulations